huuhghhgyg/ColorPdfSpliter/README_EN.md

 (Our school's printing shop charges 0.2 yuan/page for black and white printing and 1 yuan/page for color printing.
 This program can save a lot of money when printing course assignments or other files in color.
 It has great practical value🤑)

+For temporary use, you can try the online version [ColorPdfSpliter Web](https://huuhghhgyg.github.io/ColorPdfSpliter/).
+But the online version will occupy a lot of memory when processing files multiple times, so it is recommended to use the local batch version.

 > If you think this is a good thing, give it a star ⭐?

 ## Usage